 Used for filtering mains interference without distorting the ECG signal.
 It should always be enabled and set to local mains frequency, e.g. 50 Hz for Europe.

 Since the ECG trace can drift a bit before it stabilises (i.e. the baseline drift occurs), selecting the Progressive mode with either 0.2 or 0.5 High-pass filter ensures faster and greater stability from the beginning of the measurement and provides a good quality signal with all types of electrodes, including self-adhesive electrodes (where conductivity can sometimes be impaired, e.g. by inadequate patient preparation).

 When the Progressive mode is enabled, however, the lead-off detection window will be shown prior to the measurement, letting you know which leads are connected and which not.
 When all leads are successfully attached, the measurement will continue automatically.

 On the MESI mTABLET ECG screen, the lead-off detections are marked in red.

 Here is an example of the filter settings that should be enabled for a clear and stable signal capture:

-During the ECG measurement with MESI mTABLET ECG, the recording screen is comprised from the 12-lead signal displayed in real time and recording settings.
+During the ECG measurement with the MESI mTABLET ECG, the recording screen is comprised of the 12-lead signal displayed in real time and recording settings.
 At the same time, it displays the electrode connection status which will notify you if the applied electrode has good or a bad signal strength.
 If the patient has a pacemaker, the PACE indicator will light up next to electrode status.

 Fast buttons are there to change between most common filters, recording speed and sensitivity.
 By pressing on the button repeatedly, you can switch between the following options:

-All the devices come with default settings which we deem to be best for general use; these settings can be adapted at any time or restored by selecting “default settings” in the ECG settings screen.
+The device comes with default settings which we deem to be best for general use; these settings can be adapted at any time or restored by selecting “default settings” in the ECG settings screen.